nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

     1. Download the jar file and copy into an empty folder
+    2. Open up a terminal, and run the following command: java -jar AgentConnect.jar

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+       - Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

-   1. Resize the window to an optimum size.
+   i.
+Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   ii.
+Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a person

+1. Adding a person with all fields filled

+    1. Prerequisites: None
+    2. Test case: `add n/Jason Cheng p/98765432 e/jasoncheng@gmail.com addr/311, Clementi Ave 2, #02-25 b/1990-10-10 appt/2024-12-12 12:00`

 ### Deleting a person